-We provide medical, dental, pharmacy, and behavioral health services to adults who reside in Central Virginia, are uninsured or underinsured, and who have income less than 250% of the Federal Poverty Level.
+We provide medical, dental, pharmacy, and behavioral health services to adults who reside in Virginia (priority given to residents of Central Virginia), are uninsured or underinsured, and who have income less than 250% of the Federal Poverty Level.
 Individuals are considered underinsured if their health insurance does not cover the medically necessary service they are requesting.

 If you have Medicaid or Medicare, you may be eligible for our dental services.
 Educational classes are provided to all community members regardless of income.